berkeleybuildscapacity/berkeleybuildscapacity.github.io/README.md

 ##Welcome to the BBC Counselor Training Page

-###Table of Contents
+We will be using this page to maintain documentation of the classes, make-up assignments, homeworks and shifts so that it's all in one easy, accessible place.

 [Classes](#classes)
 [Make-up Assignments](#makeup)

-We will be using this page to maintain documentation of the classes, make-up assignments, homeworks and shifts so that it's all in one easy, accessible place.

 ##<a name="classes"></a>Classes
 [Syllabus] (https://drive.google.com/file/d/0B3JF36QqNWnLUWU5Zk9DSUZlQkVPS0t4aU5UUm9DZ0UxaG80/edit?usp=sharing)